 Having two non-regulation photos with your passport application will result in delays in your application or a denied request altogether.
 It is important to remember that you cannot use photos that have been cropped from larger pictures.
 All UK passport photos must be:

-• In colour on plain white photographic paper
+• In color on plain white photographic paper

 • Taken against a plain cream or light grey background